Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 6’4” 280lb 6’6” 285lbs (according to his measurements when he visited Florida State) defenders with the athleticism Hunter showcases and potential he could realize, and those are the things that have Miami, and many others, still connected to Hunter’s recruitment, despite the social media antics that have made many fans, and ostensibly a few schools, wary of this talented player.

 At the top of the target list at DE is Ft.
 Lauderdale (FL) Cardinal Gibbons 4-star Khris Bogle.
 An athletic 6’4” 207lbs, Bogle is one of the premium pass rushers in the 2019 recruiting class.
-He’s visited Miami multiple times over recent months, but Tennessee has made a big move for him recently.
+He’s visited Miami multiple times over recent months, but Tennessee looked to have made a big move for him through the summer.
+But, recently, Bogle seems to be trending toward Miami more and more.
 Florida State and Clemson are also chasing after the star player.
 It’s hard to get a read on Bogle, because he’s been hot and cold for a number of schools, but make no mistake that Miami wants him in this class.
+Bogle is recovering from a knee injury sustained in his team’s kickoff classic, and will likely be back in action soon.

 Another target at DE is 4-star Lloyd Summerall, who recently transferred from Auburndale (FL) to Lakeland (FL).
 A long and lean edge rusher at 6’6” 215lbs, Summerall is exactly what Miami wants at DE.
 The problem with him being a prototypical DE is that teams all over America want him on their roster, as well.